Please send us your fundraising stories and pictures to:

 Princes Risborough children in link with Upendo Project

-The Junior Church from Princes Risborough Methodist Church have been learning a lot about the Karibuni Trust and all the good work it is doing in Kenya.
+The Junior Church from Princes Risborough Methodist Church have been learning a lot about the Karibuni Children and all the good work it is doing in Kenya.
 Elaine Needham is one of the Junior Church helpers and joined a visit to Karibuni projects in Kenya earlier this year.

 At the recent Princes Risborough town festival the Junior Church held a cake sale as part of the Methodist Church fund raising stall and raised £69 to send out for the children at the Upendo project in Kenya.
 They are also collecting little gifts of stationery etc. to send out and have also written letters to the children in Upendo.